leap-stc/ChaosBench/website/training.md

 $ touch chaosbench/models/<YOUR_MODEL>.py
 ```

-### Step 2
-Import and initialize your model in the main `chaosbench/models/model.py` file, given the pseudocode below.
+**Step 2**: Import and initialize your model in the main `chaosbench/models/model.py` file, given the pseudocode below.

 ```
 # Examples for lagged_ae, fno, resnet, unet are provided